SamuelTallet/SketchUp-PBR-Plugin/docs/README.md

 PBR Viewport updates **automatically** when:

-- You open or create an empty SketchUp model,
+- You open or create a SketchUp model,
 - You apply changes in PBR Material Editor,
 - You change environment map from PBR menu.